On this page you will find information about:

 More information and tips to help you apply for jobs in the Australian Public Service is available at APSJOBS website.

 - the completed:

-- a resume of no more than four pages; and
+- a resume of no more than three pages; and

 - a one page pitch describing how your skills, qualifications and experience match the duty statement for the advertised position.